 In addition to the ways to gain points described by scenarios, players may always gain extra points from point markers.
-When a character is adjacent to a point marker on the map or in its square, the character may do the interact action to immediately gain a point.
+When a character is adjacent to a point marker on the map or in its square, the character may do the interact action to gain a point.
 Place the point marker, letter-side up, on the 4 of their cooldown track.
 When a point marker shifts off a cooldown track, place it back on the map in the corresponding letter's setup square.
-In subsequent turns, players may gain points by interacting with point markers that have returned to the map.